Compute Only Once: UG-Separation for Efficient Large Recommendation Models: Introduction

 However, such aggregation strategies are difficult to apply in large-scale dense feature interaction scenarios.
 TokenMixer modules like RankMixer\cite{zhu2025rankmixer}, TokenMixer-Large\cite{jiang2026tokenmixer}, and MLP-Mixer\cite{li2025research,gong2025pyramid,qi2025mtmixatt}, which involve deep cross-interaction between user-side and candidate-side features, perform intricate feature fusion at each layer through mechanisms such as channel mixing or nonlinear interactions.
 Thus, user-side features cannot be treated as independent prefixes that can be cached and reused.
 Whenever the candidate item changes, all cross-layer fusion computations must be recomputed, leading to a significant item dependency in the inference process.
-As a result, with the continuous increase in model width and depth, the inference overhead in dense scaling rises rapidly with model size, becoming a critical bottleneck for further expansion and industrial deployment of large-scale recommender system.
+As a result, with the continuous increase in model width and depth, the inference overhead in dense scaling rises rapidly with model size, becoming a critical bottleneck for scaling up large-scale recommender systems.